vklemm/planning-exercises/README.md

 Fork and clone this repository: https://github.com/duckietown/planning-exercises

-In the implementation.py implement the equivalent CarDynamics according to the description of Lavalle’s book (see 13.1.2.1 A simple car).
+In the `implementation.py` implement the equivalent CarDynamics according to the description of Lavalle’s book (see 13.1.2.1 A simple car).

-Create a class CarDynamics that integrates the dynamics of a car in the pattern of DifferentialDriveDynamics.
-We provided you with the classes CarCommmands and CarParameters.
+Create a class `CarDynamics` that integrates the dynamics of a car in the pattern of `DifferentialDriveDynamics`.
+We provided you with the classes `CarCommmands` and `CarParameters`.

-CarCommands has two variables:
+`CarCommands` has two variables:

- - linear_velocity
+ - `linear_velocity`
- - steering_angle
+ - `steering_angle`

-CarParameters has one variable:
+`CarParameters` has one variable:

- - wheel_distance
+ - `wheel_distance`

 To test your solution run `python test.py` in the repository.
 If your solution is correct you should see the message: `All tests passed successfully!`